The Immersion and Invariance Wind Speed Estimator Revisited and New Results: Conclusions

 \section{Conclusions}

 In this letter, we illustrate that the circle criterion can be used as an alternative global convergence proof to the Immersion and Invariance (I\&I) estimator which also opens up the inclusion of time-delays and uncertainties.
 In detail, we show that the I\&I estimator can be rewritten as an estimator with a proportional correction term.
 By looking at the theoretical framework from a new perspective, we propose to include an additional integrator to the correction term to improve the estimator performance.
-As the nonlinearity, appearing as a power coefficient, in the estimator can be sector bounded, the circle criterion is used to prove the global convergence of the estimator.
-Case studies show that the proposed wind speed estimator with a proportional integral correction term shows good performance on wind speed estimation.
-As the steady-state error is eliminated by the additional integrator correction term, the proposed estimator can also provide an accurate estimate of the rotor speed.
+The nonlinearity in the estimator appears as a power coefficient and can be sector bounded.
+This allows to use the circle criterion to prove the global convergence of the estimator.
+Case studies exhibit that the proposed wind speed estimator with a proportional integral correction term shows good performance on wind speed estimation.
+As the steady-state error on the rotor speed estimation is eliminated by the additional integrator correction term, the proposed estimator can also provide an accurate estimate of the rotor speed.
 Furthermore, simulation results demonstrate that the circle criterion is an alternative method to prove its global convergence.
-Based on this, the effects of the gains and time-delays on the global convergence of the estimator is analysed.
+Based on this, the effects of the gains and time-delays on the global convergence of the estimator are analysed.